How is Zeffy free?

 117. Swim-A-Thon

-A Swim-A-Thon is a lot like a Read-A-Thon, but participants will swim as far as they can instead of reading as many books as they can.
+A Swim-A-Thon is a lot like a Read-A-Thon, but participants swim as far as they can instead of reading as many books as they can.
 It's also a perfect peer-to-peer campaign to run on a yearly basis.

 118. Virtual book club